kidproquo/supertab/README.md

 Simple Firefox addon (inspired by LastTab, which sadly doesn't work anymore).
 Addon provides a list of tabs in MRU order.
 Triggered by Ctrl-Tab or Alt-Tab.
+Tab management is window-centric - you only see an MRU list of tabs from the currently focused window.